 With "authentic, inspirational and educational experiences,", Motown Museum shares a vision, "That all generations will come to know, be inspired by and celebrate the true Motown Story, Legacy and Sound,"

-2648 West Grand Boulevard (about a mile from Woodward Avenue's Q-line Station: Grand Blvd.)
-You may want to consider Lyft or Uber.
-Dexter and Fenkell bus lines could be an option.
+2648 West Grand Boulevard (under a mile from Woodward Avenue's Q-line Station: Grand Blvd.)
 Accessibility

 Discover the nearby Fisher Building, 3011 W. Grand.
 Called Detroit's "largest art object", sign up for a free tour of this Albert Kahn masterpiece.
 With industrial might and classic beauty, this building was named the most beautiful commercial structure in the world.
-Transit: Bus #023, 851; Q-line Station: Grand Blvd; MoGo (bicycle) Station: Second Ave & W Grand Blvd
+Q-line Station: Grand Blvd; MoGo (bicycle) Station: Second Ave & W Grand Blvd

 Greektown Historic District, known for food and shopping, is on the National Historic Register.
-Go via PeopleMover-Greektown Station (stop is 3rd level of Casino) or social transit.
+Go via PeopleMover-Greektown Station (stop is 3rd level of Casino).
+Flaming cheese at Pegasus catches your eye!

 Pewabic Pottery is one of our nation's oldest continuously operating potteries.
 At this National Historical Landmark, they want to enrich the human spirit through clay.
 They believe in the "alchemy of earth and fire," and they believe "beer tastes better in a handcrafted pint."
 Open daily for shopping and self-guided tours.

 10125 E. Jefferson Ave.
-Quick via Uber or Lyft Hungry?
+Via Uber or Lyft Hungry?
 Walk 10 minutes to Rosie's Fine Food; this little cafe has vegan options.

 Belle Isle Park, about a mile from Pewabic Pottery.
 Pay the Michigan State Park admission.
 Visit the aquarium free; it's the oldest aquarium in the U.S. (Conservancy closed for renovation.)
 From the Park, situated in the Detroit River, view freighters in the international waters and enjoy the skyline views.